top of page

 Frequently Asked Questions

-What does dumpster rental general liability cover?
+What does dumpster rental general liability insurance cover?

 Is general liability required for dumpster rental businesses?

-How much does dumpster rental insurance cost?
+How much does dumpster rental insurance cost overall?

-Most businesses pay between $3,000 and $15,000+ annually depending on fleet size, risk exposure, and coverage limits.
+Most businesses pay between $3,000 and $15,000+ annually, depending on fleet size,

 Does general liability cover damage to my trucks?

-No. Damage to your own vehicles is covered under Commercial Auto Insurance, not general liability.
+No. Damage to your own vehicles is covered under commercial auto insurance, not general liability.

-Get the Right Dumpster Rental Insurance with Wexford Insurance
+Get the Right Dumpster Rental Insurance Coverage

 • Instagram